 The majority of organizations are already utilizing automation for at least some of their processes.
 According to the State of Automation report by Kentik, 53% of companies were already using automation for network configuration and 40% — for automated policy management in 2019.

 The tools and technologies organizations are using to automate their processes are changing, however.
 APIs (Application Programming Interfaces) are increasingly gaining popularity as one of the most efficient, secure, affordable and reliable ways to enable business processes automation.
+An example of such an API would be an ip geolocation API such as ipstack from apilayer.

 What is wrong with traditional approaches to business automation?